 I organized that cabinet ASAP and I’ve been organizing ever since.

 Do you want to know how to get it all done?
-Want to get organized?
+Want to be an organized teacher?
 Tired of wasted time?
 Yeah, me too!
 Personally, I’d answer all three questions with a great big yes.
 I’m guessing you would too.

-Thankfully, there are ways to maximize your productivity and efficiency with organization.
-They can’t turn you into superwoman, but they can help prevent secret chaos hidden behind the cabinet doors.
+Thankfully by becoming an organized teacher, you can maximize your productivity and efficiency.
+It can’t turn you into superwoman, but it can help prevent secret chaos hidden behind the cabinet doors.